 By giving identical surveys to the Mayor and Council members, and to the City Manager their team, it’s easier to see whether or not alignment exists.
 If there are areas of divergence, they must be fixed before proceeding with the strategic initiatives otherwise the foundation of your plan may have a crack in it that could eventually collapse the whole thing.
 According to Stipp, “You can’t execute a strategic plan if you have a broken organization.”

-Some of the key factors that Stipp suggests focussing on are fiscal, sustainability, city growth and organization, community quality of life, and infrastructure.
+Some of the key factors that Stipp suggests focusing on are fiscal, sustainability, city growth and organization, community quality of life, and infrastructure.
 These help form the foundation from which a plan can be built on, while also taking into consideration any other major concerns that may be pertinent to the specific municipality such as transportation needs or waterways.

 But, one of the most important aspects of bringing in a management consulting firm is how they support the municipality from discussions, planning, and ultimately the execution of the strategic plan.
 The Mercer Group does what they call "Best Practice Maintenance" to identify programs or resources that can aid the sustainability of the infrastructure included the plan to help get to the crux the municipalities objectives.